seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/README.md

 Linguistic datasets are used for various linguistic tasks, including translation, word generation, spell checking, and more.

-As of 2023, Tuesday, April 11th, there are `52` linguistic datasets, with many more planned in the coming months.
+As of 2023, Wednesday, April 12th, there are `54` linguistic datasets, with many more planned in the coming months.
 They include:

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>